gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 ## Overview

 ### Key info

 * Project title: Prediction with Machine Learning for Economists
 * Name(s) of supervisor(s): Gábor Békés
-CEU Department: Department of Economics and Business
+* CEU Department: Department of Economics and Business
 * Location: Vienna / online
-* Approximate workload (hour/week): 8-10
+* Approximate workload (hour/week): 8-10 hours for about 10-12 weeks.
 * Total gross remuneration in EUR 1300-1800 (could be 2x if working for 6 months)
 * Application deadline: Aug 15, 2024
 * Start date: 21 August, 2024 (or later)